markdingemanse/experimentalist/README.md

-dikke readme

-copy config.example.php to config.php and change to your needs
+copy .env.example to .env and change to your needs

 run composer install